 Students in the MD program are placed in longitudinal learning communities at the start of first year.
-These four learning communities (Knowledge, Wisdom, Excellence, and Service) are linked to curricular elements in the Fundamentals of Medicine course series.
-Led by faculty mentors, these communities have both curricular and extra-curricular roles.
-Through participation in these communities, students address competencies in teamwork, communication, professionalism, and life-long learning skills.
-These communities foster peer-to- peer and near peer mentoring as well as assuring mentoring by faculty.
+These eight learning communities (Knowledge, Wisdom, Excellence, Compassion, Integrity, Leadership, Innovation and Service) are linked to curricular elements in the Fundamentals of Medicine course.
+Led by faculty mentors and student leaders, these communities have both curricular and extra-curricular roles.
+Through participation in these communities, students address residency competencies in teamwork, communication, professionalism, and life-long learning skills.
+These communities foster peer-to-peer mentoring as well as faculty to student mentoring.